atharva2408/WT-mini-project/README.md

-This is a pet adoption website with HTML and CSS for frontend & for backend we have PHP.
+This is a pet adoption website with HTML and CSS for frontend & for backend we have used PHP.